-When all this anger is unconscious (meaning we’re hiding it from ourselves) the person or persons who gets hurt may not be the ones intended.
+When all this anger is unconscious (meaning we’re hiding it from ourselves) the people who get hurt may not be the ones intended.
 There’s a huge anger bubbling, simmering beneath the surface around the world now.
-The economic downturn and corrupt politicians and financiers may seem to be the cause, but watch what’s happening.
+The economic downturn, corrupt politicians and financiers may seem to be the cause, but watch what’s happening.
 When people can’t take their revenge on those they hold accountable they often take it elsewhere.

 If I see an injustice in the world, or if someone does one to me I may experience anger.
 Is it justified?
-A better question to ask is it real?
+A better question to ask would be, is it real?

 I keep coming back to mindfulness and the importance of practicing same,